ckolderup/spark-git/README.md

 Usage: ruby spark-git.rb [--weeks=<weeks>] directories
 Defaults to 26 weeks (roughly half a year)

+## Before you do anything

+You have to install Zach Holman's excellent [spark](http://github.com/holman/spark)!

+If you have Mac OS X and homebrew, you can just `brew install spark`.
+Whew!

 ## Ways to use it

 I have this script set up in two places in my bashrc: